Construction CRM: Drive Field Revenue and Wins

 Mobile usability that isn’t an afterthought

-If your outside reps, estimators, and field-facing salespeople can’t log updates quickly from the road or the job site, adoption collapses.
-Then leadership ends up blaming “user resistance” when the actual problem was a desktop-first product shoved onto a field team.
+This feature isn’t a bonus.
+If your outside reps, estimators, and field‑facing salespeople can’t log updates quickly from the road or the job site, adoption collapses.
+That’s when leadership blames “user resistance” when the real problem is a desktop‑first product shoved onto a field team.

 Here’s my short list for must‑have revenue features: